destinio/fetchy/README.md

 ```

 ## 🚀 Deployment
 Fetchy is deployed on **Vercel** for seamless performance and scalability.
-To deploy manually:

 ## 📜 License
 This project was built for **evaluation purposes** as part of a take-home assignment for **Fetch Rewards**.